laanp/Icarus_Mods_Separated/laanp-PetesCureAll_Readme.md

 ## Mod Details:
 - Compatible with: Single Player & Hosted Multiplayer or Dedicated Server.
 - Introduces unique tonic called "Pete's Cure All Tonic" that will fix just about everything that's wrong with a prospector.
+- NOTE: Only works on player carrying it.
+Cannot apply to another prospector.

 ## Installation Details